steinwurf/stub/README.rst

 As another example use a custom comparison for objects that do have ``operator==(...)`` but where we have a custom equality criteria.

+In this case we consider two ``std::pair<uint32_t,uint32_t>`` objects equal if their second element is equal.
+To do this with the stub library we need to provide a custom comparison function.

 ::

     using element = std::pair<uint32_t, uint32_t>;